Facebook suspends firm founded by researcher behind its election study

-Facebook has suspended Boston-based data startup Crimson Hexagon over concerns about how the firm used public Facebook data, according to the Wall Street Journal.
+Facebook has suspended Boston-based data startup Crimson Hexagon over concerns about how the firm used Facebook data, according to the Wall Street Journal.

-Crimson Hexagon, which provides analysis of social media data to a range of corporations and government agencies, has lost access to Facebook and Instagram data while the social media giant investigates the company’s appropriation and use of that data.
-Boasting what it says is one of the world’s largest sets of unstructured social media data, the startup has worked for the Department of Homeland Security, the State Department, and “a Russian nonprofit with ties to the Kremlin,” the Journal reported.
+The company, which provides analysis of social media data to a range of corporations and government agencies, was co-founded in 2007 by a Harvard professor who now leads Facebook’s independent research initiative focused on preventing election interference.

+Boasting what it says is one of the world’s largest sets of unstructured social media data, Crimson Hexagon has worked for the Department of Homeland Security, the State Department, and “a Russian nonprofit with ties to the Kremlin.”
+In one case, the Journal reported, the company inadvertently accessed private Instagram data.

+“We are investigating the claims about Crimson Hexagon to see if they violated any of our policies,” Ime Archibong, Facebook’s vice president of product partnerships, said in a statement.
+According to its investigation so far, Facebook said the firm didn’t inappropriately obtain any Facebook or Instagram user data.

 While Facebook said it has no information about its developers’ contracts with clients, using Facebook data for surveillance is a violation of the company’s policies.